NerdbyteIO/FOSSBilling-CyberPanel/README.md

 - Download or git clone the CyberPanel.php file to your [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) installation at the following location: /library/Server/Manager

+## Custom Package Values

+ACL - By default this is set to user, but you may override it in your package by setting a ACL custom value in the package.

 ## Features
 #### Server
 - Verify Connection